pulumi/docs/content/docs/esc/environments.md

 ## Versioning Environments

 Every time you make changes and save an environment, a new, immutable **revision** is created.
-You can see the history of revisions using `esc env version history`
+You can see the history of revisions using `esc env version history` or in the Pulumi Cloud Console.

 ```bash
 $ esc env version history myorg/test